jmschnei/jmschnei.github.io/_publications/2011-01-01-a-methodological-framework-for-evaluating-asr-syst.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "María González-García.
-(2011).
-"A Methodological Framework for Evaluating ASR Systems." *9\textsuperscriptth*."
+(2011). \"A Methodological Framework for Evaluating ASR Systems.\" *9\textsuperscriptth*."
 ---